d8corp/watch-state/README.md

 ```
 > you cannot use `mixer` inside `cache`, it'll be fixed in the future
 ##### Event:
-Use `Event` when you change several states to run their watchers after the event finished.
+Use `createEvent` when you change several states to run their watchers after the event finished.
 ```javascript
 const name = new State('Mike')
 const surname = new State('Deight')